adamcarheden/schema-sure/README.md

 ```

 ### Atomic Data Manipulation
-You can delay validation using atomicSet() for complex state transitions
+You can delay validation using atomicSet() for complex state transitions:
 ```javascript
 var DataTrue = require('./DataTrue').default
 var schema = new DataTrue()